Chapter 2: I Want to Take Responsibility for You

 Whether it was the alcohol or because Wentworth was just too handsome and charming, she felt attracted to him.
 She wanted to give him her virginity that she'd kept for 28 years, so she started making moves on Wentworth.

-Wentworth stayed calm and didn't accept her advances at all.
+Wentworth stayed calm and didn't accept her advances.
 Then she threw up, and after that she didn't know what happened.

 When she woke up, she found herself lying in the same bed as Wentworth.
 He was sleeping soundly, and she was naked.